What Is a Crown?

 - The teeth on both sides of a bridge

 The placement of a porcelain crown with Dr. Barney requires two appointments.
-During the first appointment the tooth is prepared.
-Any decay or damaged portions are removed and the tooth is thoroughly cleaned.
+During the first appointment, the tooth is prepared.
+Dr. Barney removes any decay or damaged portions and the tooth is thoroughly cleaned.
 Next, the healthy exterior of the tooth is shaved down slightly to create room for the crown.
-Dr. Barney then takes impressions and photographs of your teeth.
-These will be sent to the dental lab to give them precise measurements and color matching for the fabrication of your crown.
-This process usually takes around two weeks; in the meantime Dr. Barney will place a temporary crown on your tooth to protect it until the permanent crown is ready.
+Impressions and photographs are then taken of your teeth.
+These are sent to the dental lab to give them precise measurements and color matching for the fabrication of your crown.
+This process usually takes around two weeks; in the meantime, Dr. Barney will place a temporary crown on your tooth to protect it until the permanent crown is ready.

 When the finished crown arrives at our office, you return for your second appointment.
 We first clean all of your teeth.
 Then Dr. Barney checks the porcelain crown for fit and for its color match with the adjacent teeth.
 If needed, he will shave small bits off the crown to achieve the perfect fit.
 Once the two of you are satisfied with the look and fit, the crown is then permanently cemented onto your tooth.
 You’re then good to go; no recovery or waiting time is necessary and you can go out and eat normal foods with your new, stronger crowned tooth.

 Porcelain Crown vs. Porcelain Veneer

 Some people confuse these two dental options because they both use porcelain, but they are not remotely the same.
 A crown restores strength and function to a tooth.
 A porcelain veneer is simply a cosmetic improvement, where a thin shell of porcelain is placed on the front of the tooth to cover imperfections.

 Your beautiful new crown requires no special care, just attentive brushing and flossing every day.
 If you remove plaque and food debris from your teeth, your crown will last for a long time.